bendthompson/bendthompson/README.md

 <h4 align="center">I'm a Japan based Data Scientist from Scotland </h4>
 <h4 align="center">I really enjoy using my Maths and Stats background to intelligently approach Machine Learning problems. </h4>

-- 🔭 I’m currently working on: **Sign Language Image Classification**
+- 🔭 I last worked on: **Sign Language Image Classification**

-- 👨‍💻 You can see my project portfolio at [troopl](troopl) and some project repos below 👇
+- 👨‍💻 You can see my project portfolio at [troopl](https://troopl.com/ben) and some project repos below 👇

 - 📫 How to reach me: **ben97thompson@gmail.com**